 We have been fortunate enough to spend months on board the Disney cruise ships.
 And here is what we would tell our best friend if they were going on their first Disney Cruise!

-Choose Your Stateroom Wisely
+Choose Your Disney Cruise Stateroom Wisely

 The price of different staterooms on exactly the same cruise can vary by thousands of dollars.
-Guests in an inside stateroom will have exactly the same access to all the ship facilities as those in a verandah stateroom, but will have paid considerably less.
+Guests in an inside stateroom will have exactly the same access to all the ship facilities as those in a verandah stateroom.
+However, they will have paid considerably less.

-We have sailed in inside, outside and verandah staterooms and each has it’s advantages and disadvantages.
+We have sailed in inside, outside and verandah staterooms and each has its advantages and disadvantages.
 Now we tend to sail in an outside stateroom as for us it isn’t worth the extra money for the verandah.

 Not all staterooms are created equal within the same categories.
 There are some secret bargains, and also some staterooms that just aren’t as great as the others.